...

 May 6, 2010

-school yard childhood bullying goes away and is often replaced by passive aggressive
+childhood bullying goes away and is often replaced by passive aggressive workplace behavior from

-about two things that affect people's behavior when first meeting each other.
-Those things
+things that affect people's behavior when first meeting each other.
+Those things are "territoriality" and

 already been determined.